+Icing:

-Icing: You may apply ice bags on the splint to help with pain and to control swelling.
+Apply ice bags or use the cryotherapy device you were given to control swelling.
 Ice should be applied 30 minutes at a time every hour or two.
-Remember to keep the splint and dressing dry.
+Put a thin towel or T shirt on your skin if using ice in a plastic bag.
 Icing is most important in the first 72 hours, although many people find that continuing it lessens their postoperative pain weeks after surgery.

-Blood Clot (DVT) Prevention: If you were given a prescription for Aspirin, you should take it daily for 4 weeks.
+Blood Clot (DVT) Prevention: You were given a prescription for Aspirin 81 mg, which you should take daily for 4 weeks.
 You may obtain this medication over the counter at the phamacy.
 (Do not take if you have a history of stomach ulcers, bleeding disorders or allergy to aspirin).

-You should pump your non-operative ankle up and down several times an hour to keep the blood circulating in your leg.
+You should pump your ankles up and down several times an hour to keep the blood circulating in your leg.
 Don't lie in bed or on the couch for hours and hours at a time.
 It's good to move around (with the help of crutches) to get the blood flowing in your legs.